creationix/howtonode.org/articles/facebook-connect.markdown

 * Are you sure the <div id="root"></div> element is present in the body?
 * If you are using Safari with iFrames, there are some [cookie hacks][] you need to do
 * Are cookies being set successfully after FB connect?
-* Are you sure you're using the correct API keys?
+* Are you sure you’re using the correct API keys?

 [NodeJS]: http://nodejs.org
 [Express]: http://github.com/visionmedia/express